IvanCastillo1986/cyber-p2-project/Documentation.md

 Source:  Anywhere-IPv4  ;  0.0.0.0/0
 Description:  For VNC traffic

-Install TigerVNC
+## TigerVNC
 Now you’ll need to download and install a VNC desktop client on our host computer (in this case, it’s an m1 Mac).
 You’ll be using TigerVNC for this.
 It started as a fork of TightVNC over a decade ago.
 The most notable difference between the two might be that TightVNC allows file transfers, and TigerVNC provides quality remote display functionality.
-You shouldn’t be using a VNC to transfer files, as SCP protocol allows you to do this securely and easily.
+You don't need a VNC to transfer files, as SCP protocol allows you to do this securely and easily.

 The quality option for viewing the Wazuh Dashboard would be TigerVNC.
 If you have Homebrew installed, you can EASILY use its installer:
 $  brew install tiger-vnc
 Otherwise, you’ll first need to install Homebrew (it’s worth it!
 It makes it so much easier to download packages that might be tedious to install).

+Execute TigerVNC with the command:
+$  vncviewer

+A small window should pop up, prompting the connection details.
+Enter the instance's public IP address and port number, separated by a colon:
+54.227.178.232:5900

+A window should pop up, displaying the remote EC2 instance's LXDE GUI.
+Congrats!